 Xeriscape Concept at Wagner Park:

-- When complete, will host over 300 plants and trees, including Muhly Grass, Blanket Flower, Dune Sunflower, Sea grape, Royal Poinciana, Sand Cordgrass, Coontines, Orange Milkweed, Dwarf Firebush and Dwarf Fakahatchee Grass.
+- Hosts over 300 plants and trees, including Muhly Grass, Blanket Flower, Dune Sunflower, Sea grape, Royal Poinciana, Sand Cordgrass, Coontines, Orange Milkweed, Dwarf Firebush and Dwarf Fakahatchee Grass.
 Many of these plants are friendly to butterflies and other important pollinators.
 Because of this, Wagner Park has officially been designated a Monarch Waystation by Monarch Watch, a nonprofit “education, conservation, and research program based at the University of Kansas that focuses on the monarch butterfly, its habitat, and its spectacular fall migration”.